Mental health consequences of immigration detention: Conditions in detention centers

+In Canada, the Canada Border Services Agency (CBSA) detained people as they see fit under the Immigration and Refugee Protection Act.
+In 2020 Canada detained 8,825 people of which 136 were children on the grounds of migration.
+Some were sent to maximum security prisons or solitary confinements with no information of how long they will be detained.
+Those who were African or Caribbean Black descents are brutality treated, shackled, strip-searched and have everything taken away from them.

+During COVID-19 there was an increase of disease spread within the confinement's.
+Pregnant women had miscarriages, whenever the women needed medical care it was poor quality, they had high rates of infant mortality, pre-eclampsia, etc.

+In Australia, the Refugee Council of Australia (RCOA) have people do weekly visits to detention centers most of who are confronted with several rules and regulations enforced by the Australian Border Force (ABF).
+Visitors are required to request a 48-hour notice of who they wish to visit.
+The staff is authorized to refuse the visitor if they see fit, as they limit the number of visitors in the facility.
+The food a visitor brings has to be eaten during the visiting period or it will be discarded.
+The overall treatment towards visitors isn’t welcoming, as the rules keep increasing on what visitors can and can’t use, bring, and do prior to visiting.

 Common mental health outcomes

 The most common mental health outcomes observed in detained immigrants are post-traumatic stress disorder, depression, anxiety, and suicidality (including self-harm, suicidal ideations, suicide attempts, and suicide).
 The following sections will detail the reasons behind these higher rates, including testimony from detained migrants.

-Post-Traumatic Stress Disorder (PTSD)
+Post-traumatic stress disorder (PTSD)

 A study from the International Journal of Public Health interviewed asylum seekers detained in Canada.
 The results revealed that "being treated like criminals" and being forced to wait for "indeterminate periods of time" during which they had little control was detrimental to their mental health.
 In addition, the study revealed that the violence and lack of control resulted in retraumatization for asylum seekers who had previously endured trauma.

 Depression

 Similarly, a UNHCR team observed the mental health of detained asylum seekers on Manus Island and found that 90% of them could have been diagnosed with major depressive disorder, generalized anxiety disorder, or PTSD.
 Detained refugees in Australia and offshore detention centers said that "life in detention was meaningless” and talked about feelings of extreme hopelessness and loneliness.
 Even after being released from detention, depression seemed to be the most prominent mental health related issue for the refugees interviewed.